Registration at Littleton Regional Healthcare

 - The Patient Access Department is located in the Main Lobby of the hospital.
 Hours of operation are Monday-Friday: 7:00 AM – 4:30 PM

-- Emergency Department Registration Representatives are available 24 hours per day, 7 days per week.
+- Emergency Department Registrars are available 24 hours per day, 7 days per week.

 Please complete these forms and bring them with you to your appointment.
 These forms are required for all appointments within LRH’s Medical Office Building.

 - Insurance Card

 An advance directive and living will tell your doctor what kind of care you would like to have if you become unable to make medical decisions.
 If you are admitted to the hospital, the hospital staff will probably talk to you about advance directives.